-In order to ensure that the proposal reflects the Vision for the site, the Design Guide requires that any development meets the Key Characteristics set out in Principle LU6 and in Section 2.4 of the LDO.
-In order to comply with these requirements you should set out in the table below which characteristic(s) you believe apply to your development.
+In order to ensure that the proposal reflects the Vision for the site, the Design Guide requires that any development meets the Key Characteristics set out in Design Principle LU 6 and in Section 2.4 of the LDO.
+In order to comply with these requirements, you should set out in the table below which characteristic(s) you believe apply to your development.
 Please provide supporting information to evidence how your development will satisfy at least one of these characteristics.
+It is not necessary to do so for delivery of infrastructure and utilities permitted by the LDO.